Taine Murray

-Taine Jackson Murray (born 19 April 2002) is a New Zealand college basketball player for the Virginia Cavaliers of the Atlantic Coast Conference (ACC).
+Taine Jackson Murray (born 19 April 2002) is a New Zealand professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
+He played college basketball for the Virginia Cavaliers.

-Early life
+Early life and career

-Murray was born in Hong Kong to New Zealand parents, returning to New Zealand as a child.
-Murray attended Kristin School, where his mother taught, and Rosmini College.
+Murray was born in Hong Kong to New Zealand parents.
+He grew up in Auckland, New Zealand, where he attended Rosmini College.
+He began playing for Rosmini College's basketball team in 2017.

-Early career

-Murray began playing for Rosmini College's basketball team in 2017.
 He helped the team to an 82–14 record across his tenure, including national championships in 2017 and 2018, and a second-place finish in 2019.
 He scored a career-high 49 points in a win over Auckland Grammar School.

 Murray joined the Auckland Huskies prior to the 2020 New Zealand NBL season.
 In 10 games, he averaged 17.8 points, 3.5 rebounds and 1.7 assists per game.

-In August 2020, Murray joined the New Zealand Breakers as a non-contracted development player for the 2020–21 NBL season.
+In August 2020, Murray joined the New Zealand Breakers of the Australian National Basketball League (NBL) for the 2020–21 season as a non-contracted development player.
 He appeared in just two games during the season, logging no box score statistics.